Jamie Jackson (footballer): Matlock Town

 He joined Matlock permanently in August 2008.
 He had a trial with Conference Premier team York City in July 2009 and played in the first half of a 3–3 draw with Leeds United in a pre-season friendly.
 He went on to score York's second goal in a 2–0 victory over Hartlepool United.
 He was told to leave Matlock by manager Mark Atkins in October, who criticised Jackson's attitude and conduct after having a trial with York while still being contracted by Matlock.
 He later had his contract cancelled by the club.

 Worksop Town

 In February 2010 he signed for Worksop Town, initially until the end of the season this was extended.
 Jamie also helped the club win their first trophy in 9 years scoring 2 goals at Hillsborough in the Sheffield Senior Cup final, as Worksop came twice from behind to beat rivals Frickley 3–2 in May 2012.

 Bradford Park Avenue

 In June 2012 Jackson joined Bradford Park Avenue.
 He joined Conference Premier club FC Halifax Town following a successful trial on 29 July 2014.

 Buxton FC

 In 2016, Jackson joined Buxton F.C.

 At the end of the 2016–17 season, Jackson was released by Buxton.

 He subsequently signed for Matlock Town.

 Personal life

-Jackson is the half brother of former Bolton Wanderes and Preston North End striker Kevin Davies.
+Jackson is the half brother of former Bolton Wanderers and Preston North End striker Kevin Davies.